k2view-academy/K2View-Academy/articles/35_templates/01_templates_overview.md

 Fabric Templates support placeholders usage for smoother and smarter reuse.
 When creating an object based on a template, the user populates the template’s placeholders so that the new object is auto-generated with this data, already embedded inside the created object.

-The integrated Templates engine has powerful capabilities such as iteration over lists, conditions and lookup expressions.
+The integrated templates engine has powerful capabilities such as iteration over lists, conditions and lookup expressions.

 While templates can be useful for many scenarios, TDM is a good example where this capability is heavily been in use.
 TDM uses Broadway flows for transferring data from LU tables into target tables.
 Instead of creating manually a flow for each of the LU tables, that fulfill similar task of getting its data and load it to the target, templates are used.